In this, the second article in our occult studies course we will examine the world of the Occult, about which there are so many misconceptions.

 "We were besieged by hordes of so-called shamans, gurus, channelers, high priests, clairvoyants, magicians, yogis, wizards, witches, necromancers, dream interpreters, transcendentalists, spiritualists, diviners, and a variety of other dolts, all frantically waving wands, rods and pointed fingers; chanting mantras, developing chakras, burning candles and incense, drawing holy circles, squares and triangles; selling talismans and charms, raising the dead, mouthing incantations, reaching ecstasy through Tantra, gaining power and healing by means of crystals; practicing Norse magic, Celtic magic, Enochian magic, Teutonic magic, ceremonial magic, temple magic and herb magic."

 You may think we exaggerate, but if you have any experience of the many false teachers who prey upon the weaknesses, preconceptions and fantasies of the inexperienced and gullible seeker, you will know we speak the truth.
 If you do not, we hope you will take our word for it, for we claim no mysterious 'powers'; we assume no grand titles or list of qualifications; nor are we interested in 'selling' you anything.
 So you may take it that we speak the truth when we say that all too many of those who set themselves up as occult 'guides' and 'gurus' are often very clever psychologists, who know just what bait to pass under the eager noses of their admiring followers, for such dupes to follow them in droves, until the day of disillusion arrives, and the teacher departs (usually with the victim's cash!).
-And if they lose only their cash they may count themselves lucky, for it is possible to lose a great deal more than money at the hands of such charlatans as you may read in The White Brother:
+If they lose only their cash they may count themselves lucky, for it is possible to lose a great deal more than money at the hands of such charlatans as you may read in The White Brother:

 We who had desired to gain spiritual knowledge in a quick and easy manner had been whipped for our pains . . . we had imagined the texture of our souls finer and our clay more holy than the common clay of mortals—but when we gazed more deeply into the mirrors of our minds we were shocked to find how swiftly we had descended; the reflection certainly did not flatter us.
 Nevertheless we felt that we had gained an invaluable experience, and that we at least had escaped before it was too late...